-The Partnering with Consumers Committee (formerly known as the Consumer Advisory Committee) was formed in February 2010 and continued to meet throughout the year to assist with the development of information resources for our patients, consumers and carers.
+The Partnering with Consumers Committee was formed in February 2010 and continues to meet throughout the year to assist with the development of information resources for our patients, consumers and carers.

-Mrs Eve Black continues to represent members of the Partnering with Consumers Committee by attending meetings of the Clinical Governance & Quality Committee to provide a consumer perspective to the matters discussed.
+Mrs Eve Black represents members of the Partnering with Consumers Committee by attending meetings of the Clinical Governance & Quality Committee meeting in order to provide a consumer perspective to the matters discussed.

-The Partnering with Consumers Committee has maintained its membership complement of 11 during the past year with the addition of one new community member.
-Mrs Eve Black has continued to chair the Committee, with membership also including Mrs Judy Blackburn, Mr Geoff Barby, Mr Craig Coates, Mrs Susan Keane, Mrs Bernadette McKinnon, Mrs Sue Long, Ms Claudia Morris and Mrs Nell O'Sullivan.
-Two junior members, Abby Dixon and Ari Pugh also participated from Terang College and provided valuable insights from a young person's perspectives on our health service offering.
+The Partnering with Consumers Committee increased its membership to 13 during the past year.
+Mrs Eve Black has continued to chair the Committee, with membership also including Mrs Judy Blackburn, Mr Ian

+Barrand, Mrs Judy Barrand, Mrs Dianne Murphy, Mr Craig Coates, Mrs Susan Keane, Mrs Bernadette McKinnon, Mrs Sue Long, Ms Claudia Morris, and the late Mrs Nell O'Sullivan.
+Two junior members, Jess Bell and Josh Blain from Terang College also participated when they were able to, providing valuable insights from a young person's perspectives on our health service offering.

-During the year, we were saddened to farewell Mr Doug Gore who represented our Mount View Aged Care residents on the Partnering with Consumers Committee.
-Doug was a retired Terang Pharmacist and his valued contribution to this committee will be missed.
+During the year, we were saddened to farewell Mrs Nell O'Sullivan who represented our Mount View Aged Care residents on the Partnering with Consumers Committee.
+Nell was a valued and interested participant and her contribution to this committee will be missed.